 The National Small Business Association’s Small Business Taxation Survey asked small companies about the cost of payroll services.
 To get their results, the NSBA polled small business owners in different industries and localities.

 Small business owners said they spent the following per month on payroll services:

 - $51 – $100: 22%

 - $501 – $1,000: 11%

 So, how much will your payroll services for small business cost?
 Before determining your expenses, remember that the following affect payroll services rates:

 - Tasks needed

-Research your options before deciding on a payroll service.
+Like anything, research your options before deciding on a payroll service.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of December 1, 2017.This is not intended as legal advice; for more information, please click here.